benamie/remote-sensing/docs/Lab 01/10_LabIntro.md

 2. Note that only some of those bands contain radiometric data.
 Lots of them have other information, like quality control data.
 So the band listing isn't necessarily an indicator of spectral resolution, but can inform your investigation of the spectral resolution of the dataset.
 Try printing the bands from some of the other sensors to get a sense of spectral resolution.

+---
+:warning: **Question 3**

+What is the spectral resolution of the MODIS instrument, and how did you determine it?

+---

 # Section 5.
 Temporal Resolution

 Temporal resolution refers to the *revisit time*, or temporal *cadence* of a particular sensor’s image stream.
 Think of this as the frequency of pixels in a time series at a given location.